 In a videotaped interview with Mission Local last week, Johnston now says that the former mayor, “somebody I was close to, told me things that were just horribly wrong.
 And for 16, 18 months, I’ve wrestled with what to do with that.”

-Johnston says Breed in November 2024 told him that billionaire Michael Bloomberg, who has put millions into Breed’s political career, personally called her and asked for Stephen Sherrill to be appointed to the vacant District 2 supervisorial seat.
+Johnston says that, in November 2024, Breed told him that billionaire Michael Bloomberg, who has put millions into Breed’s political career, personally called her and asked for Stephen Sherrill to be appointed to the vacant District 2 supervisorial seat.

 Sherrill, a native New Yorker, had previously worked for then-New York Mayor Bloomberg.
 Prior to his appointment as a San Francisco supervisor, Sherrill worked in Breed’s office as the director of the Mayor’s Office of Innovation, a Bloomberg-funded position.